-Note: Be sure the transmission is in PARK and the parking brake is engaged to keep the motor home from rolling.
+Note: Be sure transmission is in park and parking brake is engaged to keep the motor home from rolling.
 If the parking brake needs adjustment, see the Chassis Operator's Manual for proper adjustment instructions.
+In the Impulse, the parking brake is set automatically when you shift the transmission into PARK.